adamfaliq42/heroku-basic-flask/README.md

       https://github.com/your_username/fun_flask_app

-Which will result in these instructions:
+Go to your GitHub home page, log in and click __Start a Project__.
+When you have done creating a new project, you will see these instructions:

 > ### …or push an existing repository from the command line
 >